Learn about bullying prevention

 CCPS bus drivers gathered June 3 for a road-e-o, a friendly competition to demonstrate skills needed to safely transport students.
 The road-e-o included spotting safety problems and navigating an obstacle course.
 Some school system leaders also tried driving a bus (accompanied by an experienced trainer).
 School Board Chair Dot Heffron, Chief of Operations Josh Davis and Transportation Director Calvin Frye only knocked over a few cones on the obstacle course!

-25 days ago, Chesterfield County Public Schools
+5 months ago, Chesterfield County Public Schools

 A parked school bus